Goodwin Park

 Spread across 237 acres between Hartford and Wethersfield, Connecticut, Goodwin Park has been a local treasure since 1895, officially opening its gates to the public in 1901.
 Originally dubbed South Park, it was later renamed to honor Reverend Francis Goodwin, the dedicated chairman of the Hartford Parks Commission who helped bring this green space to life.

-The creative minds at the Olmsted, Olmsted & Eliot firm - yes, the same Olmsted behind Central Park - crafted the park's stunning design.
-They envisioned a natural retreat with woodlands and meadows, anchored by the impressive 90-acre Great Meadow, a gently rolling lawn embraced by groves of native trees.
+The creative minds at the Olmsted, Olmsted & Eliot firm - yes, the same Olmsted behind Central Park - crafted the park's design.
+Developed in 1900, the plan called for a grand central meadow framed by tree plantations, with individual trees and small clusters scattered across the open ground - a careful composition meant to look natural rather than arranged.
+The result is the impressive 90-acre Great Meadow, a gently rolling lawn embraced by groves of native trees, anchored by a small water feature to the east.

 Nature's Canvas